Digital Signage Software in the cloud – What Are the Pros and Cons?

-In this article, we’ll discuss the why’s, what, and when for on-premise software versus cloud software.
+In this article, we’ll discuss the why’s, what, and when for on-premise software versus Digital Signage Software in the cloud.

-- Why is cloud-based software even a thing?
+- Why is Digital Signage Software in the cloud even a thing?

-- How do you offer cloud-based software to your users?
+- How do you offer Digital Signage Software in the cloud to your users?

 - Why are some corporations still looking at on-premise software?

 - What are the “hidden” downsides of doing on-premise software?

 Why is Digital Signage Software in the Cloud even a Thing?

 There is no arguing, times are changing and evolving – People are evolving, we are getting smarter, expecting more from almost anyone around the workplace, not to mention the tools and software we use.